nxp-qoriq-yocto-sdk/uspdcp/README.txt

 	The executables will be installed in folder <sec-us-driver-release>/us-drivers/test-install/usr/bin.
 	The libraries will be installed in folder <sec-us-driver-release>/us-drivers/test-install/usr/lib.

-	NOTE: To deploy the SEC driver binaries on the P1010RDB Linux target use scp or nfs.
+	NOTE: To deploy the SEC driver binaries on the PSC9131 RDB Linux target use scp or nfs.

 * Debug makefile